pratvi0511/Android_Pattern_Lock_Generator_GUI/README.md

 Now the pattern generated was passed as x and y coordinates in a 3x3 matrix and we used the thread.sleep method to generate the animation of the connecting lines.

-For a more detailed description of the project, check the readme file and video attached [readme.pdf](https://github.com/pratvi0511/Android_Pattern_Lock_Generator_GUI/blob/main/readme.pdf)
+For a more detailed description of the project, check the readme file
+[readme.pdf](https://github.com/pratvi0511/Android_Pattern_Lock_Generator_GUI/blob/main/readme.pdf)